mdcourse/mdcourse.github.io/_sources/chapters/chapter1.rst.txt

 .. container:: justify

-    For the Outputs.py class, let us anticipate that the outputs from the code will be saved in a folder, which by default is named *results/*.
+    For the *Outputs* class, let us anticipate that the outputs from the code will be saved in a folder, which by default is named *results/*.
 If the folder does not exist, it will be created using *os.mkdir*: